-The SPCA has centres in 42 communities around New Zealand, from the Far North to Southland.
+SPCA has 29 centres and 6 vet partnerships around New Zealand, from the Far North to Southland.

-These centres are run by paid staff and volunteers – around one staff member to every 10 volunteers.
-All our people are focussed on doing everything they can for the over 45,000 animals who need us each year.
+These Centres are run by paid staff and volunteers – around one staff member to every 10 volunteers.
+All our people are focused on doing everything they can for the over 31,000 animals who need us each year.

 Of course it costs a lot to provide for all these animals.
-With less than 1% of the funding needed to operate coming from the government fundraising is a key activity for the SPCA.
+With very little funding needed to operate coming from the government fundraising is a key activity for SPCA.